 - Cook the fettuccine according to the package directions.
 Before draining it, reserve ½ cup of the cooking water to mix into the sauce.

-- While the chicken is boiling, and the pasta is cooking, slice the mushrooms and melt butter in a big skillet.
-Saute the mushrooms until they are cooked through and there is no water left in the bottom of the skillet.
-I like to slice them a little bit thick so you get a nice piece with every bite.
+- Melt butter in a large skillet over medium heat and saute the mushrooms until they are cooked through and there is no water left in the bottom of the skillet.

-- Now that everything is cooked, grab a large bowl and mix together the pasta, shredded chicken, sauteed mushrooms, condensed cream of chicken soup, sour cream, pasta water, parsley, salt, and pepper.
+- In a large bowl combine the pasta, shredded chicken, sauteed mushrooms, condensed cream of chicken soup, sour cream, pasta water, parsley, salt, and pepper.

-- Pour the mixture into a greased 9x13 inch casserole dish, sprinkle the Parmesan cheese, and bake for about 30 mins or until it is hot and bubbly.
-Be careful not to bake it for too long or it will dry out
+- Pour the mixture into a greased 9x13-inch casserole dish, sprinkle the Parmesan cheese, and bake for about 30 mins or until it is hot and bubbly.

 Answering Your Burning Questions